 We’re here to help

-We’re here to help you transition, which is why we’ve updated our platform to reflect the upcoming changes, making it easier for you to continue as usual.
 When using our platform to import or export products from the UK, we’ll ask you for all of the relevant information needed.
-This is the same for both business and personal customers, so you just need to focus on providing us with the correct information.
+This is the same for both business and personal customers, so you just need to focus on sourcing accurate data for your shipments.

 - Anyone exporting or importing goods will have to provide more information than they previously had to.